juanghurtado/redirect-rest/README.md

 - `public_path`: Path of the assets that will be published on the HTTP server launched by `redirectrest`.
 Defaults to: `./`
 - `html_extensions`: Array of file extensions which will be treated as `text/html` (just in case you are required to have an HTML file with backend extension: PHP, JSP…).
 Defaults to: `["jsp", "php", "html"]`
 - `remote_url`: Base URL of the remote server, where the local requests will be redirected.
 Required.
+- `port`: Local server port
+- `proxy`: Proxy to be used to make remote server requests
+- `livereload`: Make use of LiveReload to refresh the browser on local changes
+- `livereloadPort`: Port to be used with LiveReload

 For example: Imagine you have a JS app and a REST API service on `http://example.com/api/`.
 Your `.redirect-rest.json` file would be: